 3.3.3.
 For the purposes of paragraph 3.1.2.(b) of this Regulation, the provisions relating to anti-tampering, security and cybersecurity shall be those set out in Annex 9.

 3.3.4.
-For the tests specified in Table A, the manufacturer shall submit to the Technical Service responsible for the type approval tests a vehicle representative of the type to be approved.
+Reserved

 3.3.5.
 The application for type approval of flex-fuel vehicles shall comply with the additional requirements laid down in paragraph 5.8. of UN Regulation No. 154.